vehemont/Favero_Repeater/README.md

 If you have any improvements, please open a pull request.
 I am definitely not doing some stuff the most optimal way and I would greatly appreciate any additions.

-Credit for the serial parsing came from @BenKohn2004 and their repository: https://github.com/BenKohn2004/Favero_Overlay
+Credit for the serial parsing came from @BenKohn2004: https://github.com/BenKohn2004/Favero_Overlay
 Credit for discovering the checksum verification that is used goes to @Gioee: https://github.com/Gioee/fav3er0-master-emulator